bm2-lab/MetaTopics/Readme.md

 ![](Readme_files/figure-html/unnamed-chunk-4-1.png)

-- In order to use topic model, some odd samples and microbial need to be filtered.
-You can use the function **noise.removal** in package **BiotypeR** to do this.
+- In order to use topic model, some odd samples and microbe need to be filtered.
+Users can use the function **noise.removal** in package **BiotypeR** to do this.

 ```r
 library(BiotypeR)